Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Project overview

-State Highway 29, State Highway 29A and State Highway 36 form part of the wider Western Corridor, a significant growth area in the western Bay of Plenty.
+State Highway 29 and State Highway 29A form part of the wider Western Corridor, a significant growth area in the western Bay of Plenty.
 These roads are part of an already busy route, crucial for local communities, including residents, freight, and those travelling to and from Tauranga across the Kaimai Range.
-A route that needs to be safe and provide travel times that are more predictable for everyone.
+A route that needs to be safe and provide reliable travel times that are more predictable for everyone.

-The key objectives of the Tauriko West project are to protect the strategic freight route, support a thriving and growing community, improve resilience and reliability, and safety for all users.
+The key objectives of the Tauriko West project, a Road of National Significance, are to protect the strategic freight route, support a thriving and growing community, improve resilience and reliability, and safety for all users.

 The Tauriko West project will be completed in 4 phases:

-• SH29 Ōmanawa bridge replacement – the replacement of the Ōmanawa Bridge, realignment of the connections on SH29 around the bridge and minor improvements to the Ōmanawa Road intersection (indicative timeframe: 2023/24 to 2027).
+• Ōmanawa Bridge replacement (SH29) – Replacing the Ōmanawa Bridge, realigning SH29 connections around the bridge and minor improvements to Ōmanawa Road Intersection (indicative timeframe: 2023/24 to 2027).

-• Widening existing SH29A – from Takitimu Drive Toll Road to Barkes Corner and a new grade-separated interchange at Barkes Corner (timeframes will be confirmed through the investment case phase).
+• Widening existing SH29A – From Takitimu Drive Toll Road to Barkes Corner and a new interchange at Barkes Corner (design and construction indicative timeframe, subject to funding 2031/32 to 2038/39).

 • Project benefits